-WE MAY NOT BE SUCCESSFUL IN RECOVERING THE FULL VALUE OF OUR STRANDED COSTS AND REGULATORY ASSETS RELATED TO GENERATION.
+WE MAY NOT BE SUCCESSFUL IN RECOVERING THE FULL VALUE OF OUR STRANDED COSTS, REGULATORY ASSETS RELATED TO GENERATION AND OTHER TRUE-UP COMPONENTS.

-We are entitled to recover our stranded costs (the excess of regulatory net book value of generation assets, as defined by the Texas electric restructuring law, over the market value of those assets) and our regulatory assets related to generation.
-We expect to make a filing on March 31, 2004 in a true-up proceeding provided for by the Texas electric restructuring law.
-The purpose of this proceeding will be to quantify and reconcile:
+Pursuant to the Texas electric restructuring law and rules promulgated thereunder by the Texas Utility Commission, we are entitled to recover our stranded costs (the excess of regulatory net book value of generation assets, as defined by the Texas electric restructuring law, over the market value of those assets) and our regulatory assets related to generation.
+We expect to make a filing on March 31, 2004 in a true-up proceeding (2004 True-Up Proceeding) provided for by the Texas electric restructuring law.
+The purpose of this proceeding will be to quantify and reconcile the following costs or true-up components:

 - the amount of stranded costs;

-- regulatory assets that were not previously recovered through the issuance of securitization bonds by a subsidiary;
+- regulatory assets that were not previously recovered through the issuance of transition bonds by a subsidiary;

 - differences in the prices achieved in the state-mandated auctions of Texas Genco's generation capacity and Texas Utility Commission estimates;

 - fuel over- or under-recovery; and

 - the "price to beat" clawback.